-And we do that by incorporating three very important factors into our forecasts: taxes, your estimated salary growth, and the glide path (FYI: Other advisors may do one, but we haven’t seen any who do all three.)
+And we do that by incorporating three very important factors into our forecasts: taxes, your estimated salary growth, and the glide path.

 We include the impact of taxes on an annual basis because….um….it’s a real cost: the IRS requires that investors pay taxes on interest income, dividends, and any realized gains.
 A forecast that doesn’t account for taxes may look bigger, but it’s an incomplete picture.
 (Remember your shock when you got your first paycheck back in high school and realized that taxes meant you had less money than you expected?
 And what a let-down that was?
 We don’t think you should be surprised like that again.)

 Your salary growth matters, too, because women’s salaries peak earlier than men’s (ugh), so a forecast that uses a one-size-fits-all salary curve really best fits men.
 Tale as old as time, amiright?
 Let’s look at the numbers: Women with bachelor’s degrees can expect their earnings to reach a high near age 40, whereas men with bachelor’s degrees can expect that at around 55.
 This means many women will see their highest-earning days 20-plus years before they hit full retirement age.
 Men’s salary-peak-to-retirement waiting period is less than half as long.
 Really puts the retirement savings crisis into perspective, doesn’t it?